 The launch of the FSW-0 No.1 recoverable satellite was also a major milestone for the Chinese space program.
 With this one satellite, China became the third country in the world to demonstrate expertise in satellite return technology.
 The mission was also tested technology and processes (such as heat shields and atmospheric re-entry) intrinsic to the development of a crewed spacecraft.

-The commissioning of the Yuanwang-1 tracking ship also made China the fourth country in the world to have an ocean-going space survey ship capable of tracking ballistic missiles, satellites and spacecraft.
-With the launch of Shenzhou-5 in 2003, China became the third country to successfully send a taikonaut into space.
+The commissioning of the Yuanwang-1 tracking ship also made China the fourth country in the world to have an ocean-going space survey ship capable of tracking ballistic missiles, satellites, and spacecraft.
+With the launch of Shenzhou-5 in 2003, China became the third country (after the US and the former Soviet Union) to successfully send a person into space.

 Beginning in 2011, China began constructing the Five-hundred-meter Aperture Spherical radio Telescope (FAST) array, which finished construction in 2016.
-Measuring 500 m (1,600 ft) in diameter, FAST is the largest single dish, filled-aperture radio telescope, replacing the Arecibo Observatory (305 m, 1000 ft 8 inches).
+Measuring 1,600 ft (500 m) in diameter, FAST is the largest single dish, filled-aperture radio telescope, replacing the Arecibo Observatory 1,000 ft 8 in (305 m).

 Also known as Tianyan ("Sky Eye" or "The Eye of Heaven" in Chinese), this project is funded by the National Development and Reform Commission (NDRC) and managed by the National Astronomical Observatories of Chinese Academy of Sciences (NAOC).

 In 2016, the Shenzhou 11 mission was mounted, during which China's first crewed docking took place.
-This consisted of a three-person crew rendezvousing and transferring aboard the Tiangong-2 space station and spending a total of 30 days there.
+This consisted of a three-person crew that rendezvoused and transferred aboard the Tiangong-2 space station and spent a total of 30 days there.